Sarah Gerard Were you at a disadvantage being the first person to translate A Breath of Life, or was there some freedom in that?

 I like that passage.

 Sarah Gerard’s fiction and criticism have appeared in BOMB, The Brooklyn Rail, New South, Slice, and Word Riot, among others.
 She has written journalism for The St. Petersburg Times and Creative Loafing, and edited a number of journals and street papers.
-She is a bookseller at McNally Jackson and a graduate of The New School with an MFA in Fiction.
+Her debut novel, Binary Star, is forthcoming from Two Dollar Radio in 2015.
+She is a graduate of The New School with an MFA in Fiction, and the director of circulation at BOMB.